txt/fse16/doc/review2.md

        - Where should SMOTE _**not** be applied?
 9. How does ZeroR work?
 9. Decision tree learning
-       - Entropy
        - Write down a set of 10 symbols with high entropy
        - Write down a set 10 symbols with low entropy
        - What is the equation for entropy?
 Apply it to one of the above sets.
 Feel free to leave your equation in fractional form,
-       - Standard deviation
        - Write down a set of 10 numbers with high standard deviation
        - Write down a set 10  numbers with low standard deviation
        - What is the equation for standard deviation ?
 Apply it to one of the above sets.
 Feel free to leave your equation in fractional form,
        - How are entropy and standard deviation **similar**?
        - DT is also called "iterative dichotomization".
 Why?
 9. What is M*N cross-validation?
        - What happens in the M step?
 Why?